- Early Learning Centre

 by Rev. Alex Purnomo

-A director of Association of Christian Education Blacktown
+A Director of The Association for Christian Education of Blacktown Ltd.

 As stated in our strategic plan 2020-2025 regarding "Our Guiding Principles", since its beginnings, Tyndale Christian School has been committed to a Reformed theological perspective, which was the faith and worldview of the founders of the school, as outlined in the Educational Creed.